 Below are RCBC’s initiatives to lower its carbon footprint and support sustainable finance activities to help meet the UN SDGs:

-• Funded Green Projects that support the UN SDGs, in particular, the Clean Water and Sanitation, Affordable and Clean Energy, Industry, Innovation and Infrastructure, Sustainable Cities and Communities, Responsible Consumption and Production, Climate Action, and Life Below Water goals
+- Funded Green Projects that support the UN SDGs, in particular, the Clean Water and Sanitation, Affordable and Clean Energy, Industry, Innovation and Infrastructure, Sustainable Cities and Communities, and Responsible Consumption and Production goals

-• Channeled Php51 billion to projects and loans that contribute to reducing the carbon footprint of the Philippines
+- Channeled Php57 billion to projects and loans that contribute to reducing the carbon footprint of the Philippines

-• Channeled Php20 billion to fund projects and loans that provide access to social needs, directly improving the living conditions of Filipinos
+- Channeled Php41 billion to fund projects and loans that provide access to social needs, directly improving the living conditions of Filipinos

 RCBC Sustainable Finance Framework